nosid91/cv/README.md

 ## Dima Redchyts

-_Backend Software engineer based in Kiev, Ukraine_ <br>
+_Backend Software engineer based in Brovary, Ukraine_ <br>

 [Email](mailto:nosid91@gmail/com) / [LinkedIn](https://www.linkedin.com/in/dmitry-redchyts/) / [GitHub](https://github.com/nosid91/) / [Telegram](https://t.me/mahnonestor/)

 ## 💫Summary<br>
-Python developer with 4+ years of experience in commercial development.
+Python developer with 5+ years of experience in commercial development.
 Main projects in the field of information security and ecommerce.

 ## ‍💻 Technical Experience <br>
 ### Python Developer @ [Unicsoft](https://unicsoft.com/) _12/2021 - present_
 - development of a backend for an aggregator of streaming platforms;
+- development of a backend for social media platform;
 - development of crawlers to collect information from third-party platforms using APIs;
 - development of a high-loaded system architecture for the aggregation of dealership management systems;
 - backend team management;
 - CI\CD.
 Gitlab \ Github;
-- Communication with Customer;
+- communication with Customer;
 - code review;
 - unit and functional testing;